enverbashirov/YOLOv3-mMwave-Radar/README.md

 ## TODO

-15.02.2021 - EB
-- Pre-proccessing should be done.
-- Package ``dataprep`` is added. dataprep.py is the main data preparation file now.

 15.1.2021 - EB
-- Get the mmwave data
-- Finish training input/output pipeline
+- Finish training input pipeline
 - Save the model and get the weights on mmwave data
+- Finish training output pipeline
 - Get output frames

 ## ChangeLog

+15.02.2021 - EB
+- Pre-proccessing should be done.
+- Package ``dataprep`` is added. dataprep.py is the main data preparation file now.

 15.1.2021 - EB
 - Working on ``train.py`` which is the training module of the network.\